ReubenStr0bel/Wordlet/TESTING.md

 ## Automated Testing

-I have conducted a series of automated tests on my application.
+I attempted to conduct a series of automated tests on my application.
+There were a few issues encoutered with this, detailed in the section below.

 > [!NOTE]
 > I fully acknowledge and understand that, in a real-world scenario, an extensive set of additional tests would be more comprehensive.

 ### JavaScript (Jest Testing)

-⚠️ INSTRUCTIONS ⚠️

-Adjust the code below (file names, function names, etc.) to match your own project files/folders.
-Use these notes loosely when documenting your own Jest procedures, and remove/adjust where applicable.

-⚠️ SAMPLE ⚠️

 I have used the [Jest](https://jestjs.io) JavaScript testing framework to test the application functionality.
 In order to work with Jest, I first had to initialize NPM.